unconst/BitTensor/README.md

 ## Training Method

-To begin we follow a standard training scheme within each component.
+To begin, we follow a standard training scheme within each component.
 Node i, contains a dataset M, with targets X_i and labels Y_i, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f_i(x), by minimizing the loss on the output of the model,

   L_i(ˆy, y) = Ep[ -logQ(f_i(x), x)].
 (1)

 Where Q is the cross entropy between targets and outputs and Ep is the expectation over a subset P of our dataset M, our training set.
-The model is also a composition of its neighboring models f_i = (f 1 ◦ f 2 ... f n ), and is optimizing its own model parameters θ by moving them in the direction of the gradient of its loss, namely ∂ θ i L_i(ˆy, y).
+And the model is optimizing its parameters θ by moving them in the direction of the gradient of its loss, namely ∂ θ i L_i(ˆy, y).

-Simultaneously f_i may be the upstream composition for another component k, where k is training its own local function f_k = ( f_i, ... ) where the output of our model is the input to that model, and we are recieving streams of gradient information from f_k which carry information to update f_i's parameters θ by moving them in the direction of the gradient of this remote loss, ∂ θ i L_k(ˆy, y).
+Component i also composing its inputs with downstream components in the network f_i = (d1 ◦ d2 ... dn ) and serving its model to upstream components.
+For instance, u1, u2 ... un = ( ... f_i, ... ) where the output of our model is the input to that model.

-We combine the stream of gradients from these losses using a in-feed queue which is last-in ﬁrst-out cyclic -- each component is pulling gradient updates greedily from it in an online fashion to update its model.
-This extends of our local loss with those of our parents.
-L_total = [ L_i, L_k1, ...
-Lkn] for n parent problems.
+We are continuously recieving streams of gradient information from upstread components u1, u2 ... un, and sending streams of gradients downstream to components (d1 ◦ d2 ... dn ).
+Which carry information to receiving nodes on how to update their parameters θ by moving them in the direction of some remote upstream loss, ∂ θ i Lr(ˆy, y).
+We combine each stream using a in-feed queue which is last-in ﬁrst-out cyclic so that each component is pulling gradient updates greedily from it in an online fashion to update its model.

 ## P2P Training.